AkhilTalashi1995/LEETIFY/README.md

 - Client application starts on `http://localhost:3000`

-- Server is available on `leetify-backend.vercel.app`
+- Server is available on `https://leetify-backend.vercel.app`